javaEcosystem/tracers/README.txt

 -> Use IntelliJ IDEA 2021.1
 -> Use java 8 jdk
--> Run ./gradlew build
+-> Set language level to 6 - @Override in interfaces -> Run ./gradlew build
 -> The .jar file will be located at ./build/libs/